core-wg/senml-spec/draft-ietf-core-senml.md

 # Acknowledgement

-We would like to thank Lisa Dusseault, Joe Hildebrand, Lyndsay Campbell, Martin Thomson, John Klensin, Bjoern Hoehrmann, and Christian Amsuess for their review comments.
+We would like to thank Lisa Dusseault, Joe Hildebrand, Lyndsay Campbell, Martin Thomson, John Klensin, Bjoern Hoehrmann, Christian Groves, and Christian Amsuess, for their review comments.

 --- back